Emergent magnetic texture in driven twisted bilayer graphene: Chiral response and in-plane magnetic moment

-{\it Out-of-plane magnetic moment.} The general (global) definition also yields a finite magnetic moment in $z$-direction.
+The general (global) definition also yields a finite magnetic moment in $z$-direction.
 This is consistent with a local interpretation since even though $|\vec{I}_T|$ is much smaller than $|\vec{I}_{m}|$, it is finite and shows a vortex structure on the scale of the AA-stacked region as seen in \Fref{Imagtot} (d).
-Moreover, at the atomic level we observe microscopic loop currents around the hexagonal plaquettes of single-layer graphene, giving rise to additional out-of-plane moments, see \cite{SI}.
+Moreover, at the atomic level we observe microscopic loop currents around the hexagonal plaquettes of single-layer graphene, giving rise to additional out-of-plane moments, see \Fref{imap}(c) and (f).
 Still, this effect seems not as robust as the counterflow.